CoboGlobal/cobo-waas2-js-sdk/docs/WalletsMPCWalletApi.md

 List all mpc projects

-Retrieve a list of mpc project.
+Retrieves a list of mpc projects.

 ### Example